jatinhinduja/templates/readme.txt

           This API gets the admin table availability to render it to show_room_details.html.

     - Lambda:
-      All the lambda functions can be referred to in the lambda.py file
+      All the lambda functions can be referred to in the "lambda.py" file.

+    - S3:
+      The bucket named "for-practice-inkwell" hosts and stores the project.

 Contact for additional information:

     - XXXX@gmail.com
     - XXXX@gmail.com

+Thank you!